Quezon City Science High School

-Quezon City Science High School (also referred as QueSci or Kisay) is the Regional Science High School for the National Capital Region.
-It is the premier science high school of Quezon City and is regarded as among the prestigious science triumvirate of the Republic of the Philippines, along with the Philippine Science High School and Manila Science High School.
+Quezon City Science High School (also referred as QueSci or Kisay) is the Regional Science High School for the National Capital Region and the premier science high school of Quezon City.
 It is located at Golden Acres Road, Corner Misamis Street, Bago-Bantay, Quezon City, Philippines.
 Founded on September 17, 1967, it was appointed as the Regional Science High School for the National Capital Region since 1998.
+The science high school is notable for its student selectivity as it requires at least a 75 percent score in each of the domains of the Unified Science High School Admissions Test, the only school with additional criteria.

 History

 In 1963, Hermenigilda G. Margate, the then Division Science Supervisor, received authorization from Alfredo J. Andal, City Superintendent of Schools, in 1967 to establish a special first-year class following a Special Science Curriculum at Quirino High School and San Francisco High School.
 Subsequently, a first-year class was introduced each year in both schools, with students progressing to the next year level until 1967 when they reached their fourth year.

 On July 11, 1967, a memorandum was issued to all principals, assistant principals, head teachers, Margate, Mathematics and Science Supervisors, all designated by the City Superintendent, instructing them to organize and oversee the formation of Quezon City Science High School.

 Initially, the school shared facilities with Judge Juan Luna High School in San Francisco Del Monte.
 However, in 1969, the school relocated to the site of the former San Jose Seminary, which the Quezon City General Hospital is currently located.

 In 1969, the Quezon City Council, through the leadership of the then Vice Mayor Ismael A. Mathay, Jr, donated the present school site, measuring 2.4 hectares under Quezon City Government with TCT# 265553 in Barangay Sto.
 Cristo, Bago Bantay, Quezon City in 1969.

 In 1976, a two-story semi-concrete six-room building was constructed with the representation of the former Schools Superintendent Commemoracion M. Concepcion to the Quezon City Board.

 Another two-story six room concrete science building was finally completed in 1983 through the then City Mayor Adelina S. Rodriguez and the incumbent Division Superintendent, Dr. Edna B. Azurin.
 Azurin also equipped the school with a speech laboratory and fully air-conditioned computer rooms.